PostgREST/postgrest/docs/references/api/media_type_handlers.rst

 Media Type Handlers
 ###################

-Media Type Handlers allows PostgREST to deliver custom media types.
+Media Type Handlers allow PostgREST to deliver custom media types.
 These handlers extend the :ref:`builtin ones <builtin_media>` and can also override them.

 Media types are expressed as type aliases using `domains <https://www.postgresql.org/docs/current/sql-createdomain.html>`_ and their name must comply to `RFC 6838 requirements <https://datatracker.ietf.org/doc/html/rfc6838#section-4.2>`_.